Quillen equivalence for chain homotopy categories induced by balanced pairs: Models for relative derived categories

 Let $X_n = X'_n\oplus X'_{n-1}$.
 By splicing the sequence $0\rightarrow X'_n\rightarrow X_n\rightarrow X'_{n-1}\rightarrow 0$, we get a complex $(X, d)$, where $d = \left(\begin{smallmatrix}0 & 1\\0 & 0\end{smallmatrix}\right)$.
 In fact, $X = \bigoplus {\rm D}^{n+1}X'_n$, and then $X \in \widetilde{\mathcal{X}}_\mathcal{E}$.
 Moreover, we get a short exact sequence of complexes $0\rightarrow K\rightarrow X\rightarrow E\rightarrow 0$ in ${\rm Ch}(\mathcal{A}, \mathcal{E})$.
 We infer $K\in \widetilde{\mathcal{E}}$ since both $X$ and $E$ are in $\widetilde{\mathcal{E}}$. \end{proof}

 For any complex $C$ of $R$-modules, Spaltenstein established a quasi-isomorphism $P\rightarrow C$ for which $P$ is a $K$-projective complex; see \cite[Theorem C]{Spa88}.
-In particular, we may reobtain Spaltenstein's quasi-isomorphism by a different method as follows if the balanced pair is specified to be $(\mathcal{P}(R), \mathcal{I}(R))$; compare to \cite[Theorem 2.2.1]{Gar99}.
+In particular, we may reobtain Spaltenstein's quasi-isomorphism by a different method as follows if the balanced pair is specified as $(\mathcal{P}, \mathcal{I})$; compare to \cite[Theorem 2.2.1]{Gar99}.

 \begin{lemma} For any complex $C$, there is a short exact sequence $0\rightarrow E'\rightarrow X'\rightarrow C\rightarrow 0$ in ${\rm Ch}(\mathcal{A}, \mathcal{E})$, where $X'\in \mathcal{E}\text{-}{\rm dg}\widetilde{\mathcal{X}}$ and $E' \in \widetilde{\mathcal{E}}$. \end{lemma}